 Based on this input, the plan was developed to support the professional development and resource procurement required to systematically expand the infusion of technology needed to enhance access to the curriculum.
-With an understanding that differentiated needs exist in the support of schools and students alike, the plan was developed to align to the District's model of tiered support for schools as well as its MTSS model for providing differentiated support for students.
+With an understanding that differentiated needs exist in in the support of schools and students alike, the plan was developed to align to the District's model of tiered support for schools as well as its MTSS model for providing differentiated support for students.

 An existing strong partnership with HMH Publishing Company served as an added layer of support for this plan in that an instructional program infrastructure had already been planted.
 SLPS's Digital Plan was designed to maximize the growth and wide use of this infrastructure.
-I.3 Technology Integration Matrix (TIM) - Summarize the process used to train, implement and measure classrooms using the TIM.